Ebenezer-ebu/Warehouse-frontend/README.md

     The major cause for this issue is adding too many components into a single bundle file, so the loading of that bundle    file might take more time.
 To avoid this kind of issue, we need to structure our components in an optimized way.
 To solve this react itself has a native solution, which is code-splitting and lazy loading.
 Which allows splitting bundle files into a smaller size.

 Link to deployed site https://pensive-yalow-97db03.netlify.app/

+We have one admin set for this application with Fullname: "Admin" and Password: "admin@gmail.com" and Two workers Fullname: "Worker1" and Password: "worker1@gmail.com" and the other one Fullname: "Worker3" and Password: "Worker3@gmail.com"